-Hempafloor Prime 420 (25350) is recommended for walkways, parking bays, ramps and for traffic deck systems for heavy duty traffic areas in warehouses, factories, laboratories, hospitals, kitchens, high tech manufacturing facilities, and for different types of industrial floors.
-This product, when used with Anti-Slint aggregates, is suitable for filling and repairing of cracks, undulations and surface imperfections of floors.
+Hempafloor Fill 200 (35270) adheres well to concrete surfaces and allows rapid repair of concrete floors.
+Being a solvent free filler, it is with low VOC and odour.
+It is recommended for walkways, parking bays, ramps and for traffic deck systems for heavy duty traffic areas in warehouses, factories, laboratories, hospitals, kitchens, high tech manufacturing facilities, and for different types of industrial floors.